thecdil/mancini_source/README.md

 - **Olivia Wikle**, Digital Initiatives Librarian, University of Idaho
 - **Alessandro Martina**, Teaching Assistant and Ph.D.
 Student, UW-Madison Department of French & Italian

+## 3 Stages of Text Processing:
+1. Transcribe to markdown: communicate the text and layout in a minimal, preservable format
+2. Encode text in xml: embed meaning and context in text; tag specific elements to be extracted, manipulated
+3. Transform xml to web-ready markdown, html: annotated, hyperlinked text is displayed on website

 ## Project Workflow & Documentation:
 - [Meeting Notes](/docs/meetings.md)
 - [Markdown Instructions](/docs/markdown.md)